Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Actions/hubspot.md

 **About**

-Integrate with openai Support to power your conversations to create tickets/update tickets and other actions.
+Integrate with Zendesk Support to power your conversations to create tickets/update tickets and other actions.
   **Action Templates**      **Description**
     **Create Ticket**         Create a new ticket by entering the title, description and priority of your ticket.
     **Update Ticket**         Update the status, priority, description and title of your Zendesk ticket.